Odyssey Life Journey

 See Prometheus Cain and the Wrath of God

-A detail from Odyssey is used for Prince of Water, Air of Water in Tarot of the Morning Star deck
+A detail from Odyssey is used for Prince of Water, Air of Water in the Tarot of the Morning Star deck